Practice Everyday English Conversation for Daily Life

 - Practice with real examples from your daily meals.

-Visit also the article: “Everyday English Speaking Practice to learn about healthy eating vocabulary.
+Visit: “Everyday English Speaking Practice” to learn about healthy eating vocabulary.

 Lesson 2: Asking for Directions in Everyday English